 The primary outcome of the EMPA-REG OUTCOME CVOT was the first occurrence of MACE-3.
 The pooled doses of empagliflozin (10 mg and 25 mg) were noninferior and superior to placebo in reducing the occurrence of MACE-3 (HR: 0.86; 95% CI: 0.74 to 0.99; p<0.001 for noninferiority; p=0.04 for superiority).
-When expanding the primary composite outcome to also include hospitalization for unstable angina, empagliflozin was noninferior but not superior to placebo (HR: 0.89; 95% CI: 0.78 to 1.01; p<0.001 for noninferiority; p=0.08 for superiority).
+When expanding the primary composite outcome to also include

-The reduction of risk in both composite outcomes was largely driven by empagliflozin's ability to reduce the occurrence of cardiovascular death by 38% (HR: 0.62; 0.49 to 0.77; p<.001); the differences in risk reduction between empagliflozin and placebo were not significant for the remaining components of the composite outcomes (Supplemental Table D4.10).
+The reduction of risk in both composite outcomes was largely driven by empagliflozin's ability to reduce the occurrence of cardiovascular death by 38% (HR: 0.62; 0.49 to 0.77; p<.001); the differences in risk reduction between empagliflozin and placebo were not statistically significant for the remaining components of the composite outcomes (Supplemental Table D4.10).
 Patients in the empagliflozin group also had lower risk than placebo from hospitalization for heart failure and death from any cause (Supplemental Table D4.10).

 EMPA-REG OUTCOME included several pre-specified subgroup analyses of interest for the outcomes of MACE-3 and cardiovascular death: established moderate-to-severe renal impairment, baseline BMI, race, and ethnicity (CV death only).
-For MACE-3, none of the subgroups had a significant treatment interaction between empagliflozin and placebo (Supplemental Table D4.11).
+For MACE-3, none of the subgroups had a statistically significant treatment interaction between empagliflozin and placebo (Supplemental Table D4.11).